-Sec.
+- Sec.
 9 THERE SHALL BE only one charged conference between the manager (or other team representative from the dugout) and each pitcher in an inning.
-A second charged conference shall result in the removal of that pitcher from the pitching position.
+A second charged conference shall result in the removal of that pitcher from the pitching position. - Sec.

-Sec.
 10 AT NO TIME DURING the game shall a player or coach argue whether a pitch was a strike or a ball.
-Any player or coach that leaves his/her position on the field or from the dugout to argue balls and strikes is subject to immediate ejection.
+Any player or coach that leaves his/her position on the field or from the dugout to argue balls and strikes is subject to immediate ejection. - Sec.
+11 PITCHER'S MASK is required to be properly worn by the pitcher while pitching the ball.